OCA/website/website_snippet_timeline/README.rst

 To use this block, you need to:

 #.
 Go to the website;
-#. enter edit mode;
+#.
+Enter edit mode;
-#. scroll down to the Feature section in the block menu;
+#.
+Scroll down to the Feature section in the block menu;
-#. drag and drop a timeline block on your page.
+#.
+Drag and drop a timeline block on your page.

 After the Timeline block is on your page you can add new items by drag and dropping 'Timeline - Item' on the top or the bottom of the